allaboutevemirolive/file-utils/README.md

 4. JSON Adder.py

 This Python code is `optional`.
-It's for VS Code users who want more flexibility and don't want to open each folder manually when they want to test their code.
+It's for `VS Code users` who want more flexibility and don't want to open each folder manually when they want to test their code.

-Update json file so user can test their code even when there are in other folders.
+Update json file so user can test their code even when there are in other subfolders.